tamoghnaojha/tamoghnaojha.github.io/_pages/about.md

 * Feb.
 2014: Co-founded SkinCurate Research.
 * Dec.
 2013: Won GE Edison Challenge with an award of INR 10 Lakhs.
 * 2000-2004: Scholarship from Foundation for Excellence Inc., USA.
 * Oct.
-2002: Felicitated by "Netaji Smarak Samiti" and awarded "Ardhendu Sekhar Sarkar Memorial Prize" for securing 1st position at Block (Salboni, Paschim Medinipur) level in Secondary exam 2002.
+2002: Awarded "Ardhendu Sekhar Sarkar Memorial Prize" for securing 1st position at Block (Salboni, Paschim Medinipur) level in Secondary (Madhyamik) exam 2002.
 * Dec.
-1999: Awarded 1st prize in Quiz Competition at Block (Salboni, Paschim Medinipur) level.
+1999: Awarded 1st prize in Quiz Competition at Block (Salboni, Paschim Medinipur) level by Department of Youth Services and Sports, Govt. of West Bengal.